gbmhunter/blog/content/electronics/components/resistors/_index.md

 Through-hole resistors use the older color code scheme (the current international standard as of 2013 is IEC 60062).
 Newer surface-mount resistors usually have the value printed directly on them (a three-digit number is most common, with the third digit being the multiplier).

-{{% figure src="500-0603-smd-resistors-on-tape.jpg" width="530" caption="SMD resistors usually come on a tape like the one shown (which could be on a reel) which contains 500 0603 SMD resistors." %}}
+{{% figure ref="fig-500-0603-smd-resistors-on-tape" src="_assets/500-0603-smd-resistors-on-tape.jpg" width="530" caption="SMD resistors usually come on a tape like the one shown (which could be on a reel) which contains 500 0603 SMD resistors." %}}

 Once taken out of the tape, they don't look like much!

-{{% figure src="500-0603-smd-resistors-next-to-a-pin.jpg" width="517" caption="500 0603 SMD resistors in a pile next to pin.
+{{% figure ref="fig-500-0603-smd-resistors-next-to-a-pin" src="_assets/500-0603-smd-resistors-next-to-a-pin.jpg" width="517" caption="500 0603 SMD resistors in a pile next to pin.
 This is too illustrate just how small they are! (and then can get smaller)." %}}

-This was me trying to be arty-farty with the left-overs from putting about 30,000 reeled 0603 resistors into containers for prototyping with.
+{{% ref "fig-reel-0603-resistor-leftovers-best" %}} was me trying to be arty-farty with the left-overs from putting about 30,000 reeled 0603 resistors into containers for prototyping with.

-{{% figure src="reel-0603-resistor-leftovers-best.jpg" width="900" caption="This was me trying to be creative with the left-overs from putting about 30,000 reeled 0603 resistors into containers for prototyping with." %}}
+{{% figure ref="fig-reel-0603-resistor-leftovers-best" src="assets/reel-0603-resistor-leftovers-best.jpg" width="900" caption="This was me trying to be creative with the left-overs from putting about 30,000 reeled 0603 resistors into containers for prototyping with." %}}

 ## Resistor Optimizer Tool

 There is a great, free tool by Janne Ahonen called _Resistor Optimizer_ ([download it here](http://jahonen.kapsi.fi/Electronics/ResOptimizer/)) which finds optimal values for resistor dividers and optimal values for series/parallel resistor combinations to achieve the desired total resistance.
 It runs on Windows (Win32 application)[^bib-jahonen-kapsi-resistor-optimizer].

-{{% figure src="resistor-optimizer-janne-ahonen-screenshot.png" width="700px" caption="Screenshot of the Resistor Optimizer tool[^bib-jahonen-kapsi-resistor-optimizer]." %}}
+{{% figure ref="fig-resistor-optimizer-janne-ahonen-screenshot" src="_assets/resistor-optimizer-janne-ahonen-screenshot.png" width="700px" caption="Screenshot of the Resistor Optimizer tool[^bib-jahonen-kapsi-resistor-optimizer]." %}}

 ## References